Are you ready for some football?

 To cap it off, all games available on NFL Game Pass come with Coaches Film, an alternate viewing mode with different camera angles that coaches, scouts and game officials use for post-game analysis.
 Coaches Film includes two main camera angles: All-22, which zooms out to capture all 22 players on the field at once and High End Zone, which follows the action from behind the goal posts.

 How much does NFL Game Pass cost?

 Unlike some sports streaming services, NFL Game Pass is not available as a month-to-month subscription.
 Instead, you'll need to purchase a pass for the entire 2017-2018 season.
-The National Football League gives you two ways of doing this: either through a one-off payment of $279.99 or through three instalments of $104.99 each.
+The National Football League gives you two ways of doing this: either through a one-off payment of $274.99/year or in three installments over the course of three months.

 If you sign up for an NFL Game Pass, you'll want to keep in mind that passes are set to automatically renew by default every season.
 If you don't want to keep paying for a subscription indefinitely, you'll need to change the payment settings on your NFL account.

 What devices are compatible with NFL Game Pass?

 You can stream NFL Game Pass on the vast majority of modern Internet-capable devices, though certain ones do come with a few restrictions.

 If you're looking for the most comprehensive NFL experience, the NFL website is the way to go.
 There you can watch current and archived games, stream the NFL Network channel as well as NFL RedZone and dig into a wealth of exclusive documentary footage, all with support for Coaches Film and High Definition (HD) viewing.